RoelofJvv/LeagueApp/README.md

 # LeagueApp
 Installation instructions :
-After downloading the files, open command prompt and set the location of the files "cd /d (file name)".
+After downloading the files, open command prompt and set the location of the files "cd /d (file directory)".
 Example "cd /d C:\LeagueApp"
 Execute "node server.cjs"
 Open any browser and go to "http://localhost:3000"
 The application should display.